Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

         {
             # Input data must be a string column and named "inputs".
             "inputs": [
-                "Write 3 reasons why you should use MLflow?", "Can you explain the difference between classification and regression?", ],
+                "Write 3 reasons why you should use QCFlow?", "Can you explain the difference between classification and regression?", ],
         }
     )

-    with mlflow.start_run() as run:
+    with qcflow.start_run() as run:
-        results = mlflow.evaluate(
+        results = qcflow.evaluate(
             model="endpoints:/databricks-mpt-7b-instruct",
             data=eval_data,
             inference_params={"max_tokens": 100, "temperature": 0.0},